ManOnTopain/BamBam/README.md

 ## About Cola

-Cola is as you guess it, skidded script made by broski(d) and Master (broskid's dick sucker)
+Cola is as you guess it, skidded script made by broski(d)

 ## PLEASE END THESE GUYS CARRIERS I SWEAR TO GOD